Zireael-N/PNGStego/README.md

 $ brew install boost
 ```

-Then you can either use Xcode or just build it with terminal.
+Then you can either use Xcode or just build it with a terminal.

 #### Xcode
 You'll need to use the Xcode project from this repository.
 Make a few changes: